Click here to see more about the BENEATH THE BEACON Automaton Alphabet and Trail that came to Penrith in Summer 2018.

 Albert, Dawn's grandad, was flamboyant: he wore a trilby hat with polished brogues for his daily trip to the village pub, dreaming up unfeasible projects.
 It was Albert - with his print of The Haywain and a dubious family portrait - who first taught Dawn to draw and shade with an old 5B pencil.
 She remembers him giving instruction, 'Squint your eye, look at the light and smudge it.'

 False starts followed: family law in Newcastle, fine art in Sunderland, graphics at Bretton Hall, then a breakthrough moment securing a craft metalwork apprenticeship in the public art studios of Hilary Cartmel and Mike Johnson.
 Afterwards Dawn moved to east Cumbria, found herself without co-workers or foundries and fell into a Community Arts MA.
 Since then she has developed and delivered a range of projects mixing arts, heritage, culture and community.
 Dawn’s work gained momentum with the Story Giants of Eden and at Cumbria Archive Service where her role was to share the county's written history.
 Insight into the lives of extraordinary people led her to make puppets - shadow, rod and giant - and the characters came to life.
-A need to give the puppets dynamism of their own and an encounter with mechanism-master Rob Ives led to creating automata.
+A need to give the puppets dynamism of their own and a collaboration with mechanism-master Rob Ives led to creating automata.